 May 2021 - May 2022

-We have launched a crowdfunding campaign ending on the 21st May 2021 to ask for donations to update the existing 150-year old bothy and build two new "sleeping" bothies.
+In May 2021 we launched a crowdfunding project to update the existing 150-year old bothy and build two new "sleeping" bothies next it.
 The project will keep the island open to wildlife enthusiasts for the next fifty years.
+Sadly we were unsuccessful reaching just over £14,000 in donations; aiming for a target of £65,000).

 01. The only remaining structure is a 150-year-old bothy that keeps the island open to visitors wanting to stay on the Shiants.
 Over the many years the majority of groups that stay camp in tents, keeping the bothy as a separate communal space for meeting, cooking and playing games.